Online – the Easy Way to Receive & Pay Your Rates!

-It’s easier than ever to pay your rates – register for electronic services by clicking here (external link)
+It’s easier than ever to pay your rates online, just go to our online payment portal (external link) .

 A direct debit is where you give Council authority to deduct a specific amount from your bank account on a regular basis to cover your rates.
 Typically the value deducted is equivalent to the annual rates total divided by the number of payments per annum.
 Direct debit ensures that your rates are paid in full by 30 June each year and you do not incur any penalties .